mjordan/blog/posts/PiMusicPlayer.md

 Setting up the Pi hardware was surprisingly easy.
 The majority of the work involved: 1) installing the operating system and 2) installing the the driver for the USB WiFi adapter.

 The Pi doesn't come with any onboard storage -- you need to supply the SD card.
 Installing the operating system is as simple as copying the operating system ISO image onto the SD card.
 The trick is that you need to use a utility that will copy the ISO image and make the SD card bootable.
 For the operating system, I chose the standard Raspbian "wheezy" Linux distro, which is available at http://www.raspberrypi.org/downloads.
-To get it on my 16 GB SanDisk SD card, I used http://sourceforge.net/projects/win32diskimager/, which is extremel easy to use.
+To get the ISO onto the SD card, I used http://sourceforge.net/projects/win32diskimager/, which is extremel easy to use.
 All you need to do is run the program, select the drive letter of your SD card (my PC has a built-in SD card reader), and then select the ISO file.
 The utility runs for a minute and then tells you your SD card is ready.
 Similar utilities exist for Linux (e.g., dd) and OSX (e.g., PiWriter).

 To prepare the Pi for booting, you need to connect it to a monitor (I used the HDMI cable I bought to connect it to my TV), and connect a USB keyboard.
 For the first boot, I recommend connecting the Pi to your router using an Ethernet cable.
 The network connection will Just Work and you will be able to download the driver for the USB WiFi adapter (link to instructions below).

 Once you have the monitor, keyboard, and network cable plugged in, insert the SD card containing your OS into the slot on the Pi.
 Once you've done this, you're ready to boot it.
-There is no power switch; you boot it by plugging the power supply into the Micro USB connector.
+There is no power switch on the Pi; you boot it by plugging the power supply into the Micro USB connector.

 The first time the Pi boots, a simple configuration menu appears that lets you change the password for the default user (username pi), etc. When you exit the configuration menu, you arrive at a command shell.
-If you want to see the Pi's graphical user interface, run 'startx' (but you don't need to start the GUI if you just want to install the net radio software).
+If you want to see the Pi's graphical user interface, type 'startx' (but you don't need to start the GUI if you just want to install the net radio software).

 The Pi doesn't come with an onboard wireless adapter.
-However, it does come with two USB ports.
+However, it does have two USB ports.
 Many USB WiFi adapters work with Raspbian; I chose a TP-Link TL-WN725N because it is very tiny (smaller than a thumbnail) and cheap ($9, you may pay less).
 To use this adapter you will need to install a driver for it.
-Installation instructions are at https://www.zhujunsan.net/index.php/2013/03/make-tp-link-tl-wn725n-v2-work-on-raspbian/.
-The instructions on this page worked without a glitch, and the wireless adapter works reliably reboot after reboot.
+The installation instructions at https://www.zhujunsan.net/index.php/2013/03/make-tp-link-tl-wn725n-v2-work-on-raspbian/ worked without a glitch, and the wireless adapter works reliably reboot after reboot.
 To make the wireless interface the default (as opposed to the wired network connection you used earlier), you will need to edit /etc/network/interfaces, and if your wireless network requires authentication like mine does, you will need to add your WPA (or whatever) password to this file as well.
 My /etc/network/interfaces file looks like this:

 ```
 auto lo